ZiGuan/Machine-Learning-Small-Project/README.md

 #### Support Vectors and Margins
 `Support vectors` are the points in the training set closest to the decision boundary. `Margin` is the distance between a support vector and the decision boundary.

+## Random Forest
+`Random forest` is an ensemble machine learning technique.
+A `random forest` contains many decision trees that all work together to classify new points.

+#### Examples of Random Forest
+* Feature Importance: Random Forest can provide insights into the importance of different features in a dataset.
+* Missing Value Imputation: Random Forest can be used for imputing missing values in a dataset.
+* Recommender Systems: Random Forest can be used in recommender systems to suggest items or content to users based on their preferences.

+#### Bagging
+`Random forests` create different trees using a process known as `bagging`, which is short for `bootstrapped aggregating`.